 - Exhaust After Treatment EGT temperature sensors and regen heaters

-- Power Plant Process Heating for various steam, gas and liquids as well as SCR De-NOx systems
+- Power Plant Process Heating for various steam, gas, and liquids as well as SCR De-NOx systems

 Expansion of the Distributor Quick Ship Program

 Durex Industries’ distributors benefit from the recent expansion of our Quick Ship program.
 We asked John Golko, Distributor Sales Manager, how the distributors feel about this program.
-He stated “The feedback from our distributors has been very positive, we’ve definitely seen an increase in purchase orders since the QuickShip program was initiated.”
+He stated, “The feedback from our distributors has been very positive, we’ve definitely seen an increase in purchase orders since the QuickShip program was initiated.”

 The Quick Ship program consists of a 5 business day shipment of 2” & 2 ½”NPT screw plug immersion heaters with NEMA 1 enclosure, 4 heads, and thermostats or thermocouples.
-In addition, there is a 5 business day shipment on short run standard sensors and 10 day shipment on standard cartridge heaters, both 5 to 25 pieces.
+In addition, there is a 5 business day shipment on short run standard sensors and 10-day shipment on standard cartridge heaters, both 5 to 25 pieces.

 Thermal Fogging Machine Application

 An engineer with a unique thermal application found Durex's website on the internet and contacted us regarding heating a mixture of chemicals used in a Thermal Fogging Machine.
-John Sidbeck, Durex application engineer, called the potential customer to discuss the application in detail.
+John Sidbeck, a Durex application engineer, called the potential customer to discuss the application in detail.